 On Crossing Bridges and Islands

-I almost missed out on the Shimanami Kaido experience this summer.
+I almost missed out on the Shimanami Kaido experience in the summer of 2014.
 Ever since Ms. Shaan, a fellow Singaporean JET, tempted me with the Shimanami Kaido, it was highly ranked in my “JET Bucket List”.
 What is this legendary Shimanami Kaido?
-It is a 74 kilometres bikeway that connects Japan’s main island of Honshu to the island of Shikoku.
+It is a 74-kilometre bikeway that connects Japan’s main island of Honshu to the island of Shikoku.
 Passing over 6 bridges and 6 islands in the Seto Inland Sea, the picturesque Shimanami Kaido is every cyclist’s dream.

 I initially planned to attempt the bikeway during my summer trip.
 After much deliberation, I cancelled it because of baggage logistics problems and time constraints.
 During my trip, however, I met many backpackers who shared their wonderful cycling experiences.
 Somehow, I had the gnawing feeling that if I did not try to conquer the Shimanami Kaido when I was so near the area, I would regret it.
 After missing the chance to approach the bikeway from Shikoku, I decided to make a super impromptu detour from Hiroshima.

 Blessed with surprisingly sunny post-typhoon weather on August 11, 2014, I rented a mamachari bike at Onimichi and embarked on my solo Shimanami Kaido adventure.
 The expedition started officially after a 5-minute ferry ride from Onimichi port to Mukushima.
 The bikeway is cyclist-friendly as it is clearly marked by blue and white lines, road markers, and signs.
 Other than the challenging slopes up and down the bridges, the entire cycling course is relatively flat.